 Research teams need to consider how different technologies interact with one another and what kinds of integrations they support.
 They should identify the skillset each technology demands of its users and, if necessary, seek objective guidance from a third-party consultant when choosing between technology vendors.

 2. Operating Systems

-Embedded systems require dependable operating systems, especially in life sciences.
-Not only must operating systems support every tool in the researchers’ tech stack; individual researchers must also be well-acquainted with the way those systems work.
+Embedded systems require dependable operating systems, especially in Life Sciences.
+Not only must operating systems support every tool in the researchers’ tech stack; but individual researchers must also be well-acquainted with the way those systems work.
 Researchers need resource management solutions that share information between stakeholders easily and securely.

 3. Applications and Software